-Based on the findings of the above investigation, the principal will recommend appropriate actions to avoid a recurrence.
+8.2.4.1.
+Based on the findings of the above investigation, the Administrator(s) will recommend appropriate actions to avoid a recurrence.

+8.2.4.2.
 Short-term and long-term responses may include:

 - Review of the Individual Education Plan and/or behaviour plan, and/or safety plan (BeSafe plan), and/or behaviour plan, with revisions as needed

 - Violence Threat Risk Assessment

 - Environmental modifications

 - Restorative practices

 - Cultural pedagogy

 - Changes in work procedures

-- Additional staff training
+- Additional employee training

 - Personal protective equipment

 - Behaviour modification plans, counselling, suspension

 - Modified school attendance

 - Community Support Intervention

 - Police intervention or Child and Family Services intervention

 - Other intervention deemed appropriate

+8.2.5.
 Student Re-entry Plan

-The re-entry of a student after an aggressive incident must be well planned to avoid further difficulties.

-The principal will make the determination of the appropriateness and timing of the student's return to school.
-In cases of any significant injury or safety concern, a student may need to be suspended or excluded from school until the necessary actions have been taken to address the safety concerns and prevent further incidents.

-Written communication should be sent to the parent/guardian following notification of the status of the student that has taken place in the immediate response phase.
+- 8.2.5.1.
+The re-entry of a student after an aggressive incident must be well planned to avoid further difficulties. - 8.2.5.2.
+The Administrator(s) will make the determination of the appropriateness and timing of the student's return to school.
+In cases of any significant injury or safety concern, a student may need to be suspended or excluded from school until the necessary actions have been taken to address the safety concerns and prevent further incidents. - 8.2.5.3.
+Written communication should be sent to the parent(s)/caregiver(s) following notification of the status of the student that has taken place in the immediate response phase.
 This notification would generally consist of one of the following:

-- Notice of concern about student behaviour - Modifications to the work environment or procedures for the student may require an extended period of absence of the student from the class or school - Suspension, Suspension Pending Expulsion, or Exclusion letters
+- Notice of concern about student behaviour - Modifications to the work environment or procedures for the student may require an extended period of absence of the student from the class or school

+• Suspension, Suspension Pending Expulsion, or Exclusion letters 8.2.5.4.
 The following steps must be taken prior to the return of the student:

-- The principal will meet with the classroom educator(s), the learning resource teacher, and other appropriate school personnel to plan for the return of the student prior to meeting with the student or the student's parent/guardian. - The principal will schedule a case conference with parent/guardian or the student who is 18 years of age or older (or the person legally entitled to make decisions for them), appropriate school, board and/or community personnel to prepare for the transition back to school for the student - The principal will support the preparation and/or review of a safety and/or behaviour plan or a Student Action Plan and modify where necessary. - Short- and long-term responses may include: - o Environmental modifications - o Staff training as needed - o Involvement of community agencies to support the school in meeting the student's needs (e.g., counselling) - Modified school day - Review and modify the Individual Education Plan, safety and/or behaviour plan as appropriate - o Other interventions which the principal may deem appropriate
+- The Administrator(s) will meet with the classroom educator(s), the learning resource teacher, and other appropriate school personnel to plan for the return of the student prior to meeting with the student or the student's parent(s)/caregiver(s) - The Administrator(s) will schedule a case conference with parent(s)/caregiver(s) or the student who is 18 years of age or older (or the person legally entitled to make decisions for them), appropriate school, Grand Erie and/or community personnel to prepare for the transition back to school for the student - The Administrator(s) will support the preparation and/or review of a safety and/or behaviour plan or a Student Action Plan and modify where necessary - Short- and long-term responses may include: - Environmental modifications - Employee training as needed - Involvement of community agencies to support the school in meeting the student's needs (e.g., counselling) - Modified school day - Review and modify the Individual Education Plan, safety and/or behaviour plan as appropriate - Other interventions which the Administrator(s) may deem appropriate

-8.0 Monitoring
+9.0 Monitoring